 Sunflower microgreens contain compounds critical to building the neurotransmitters tyrosine, dopamine, epinephrine, and norepinephrine.
 These are used in the production of the amino acids described below.

 - Valine is a branched-chain amino acid that stimulates muscle growth and energy production.

-- Tryptophan is needed to maintain proper nitrogen balance and build serotonin to regulate your appetite, sleep, and mood.
+- Tryptophan is needed to maintain proper nitrogen balance and build serotonin to regulate appetite, sleep, and mood.